 1. You see yourself as powerless and compare yourself constantly with others

-2. A need to please everyone or a need to have things his or her own way
+2. A need to please everyone or a need to have things your own way

 3. Extreme fear of failure and fear about the future